JVmano/nodejs-interactive-terminal/README.md

 1. Clone the repository
 2. Use ``yarn install`` or ``npm install`` to install the dependencies
 3. To start the project simply use ``yarn start`` or ``npm run start``

+## Disclaimer
+Most logic in this repo was based on a article about the possibility to create a interactive terminal.
+See the original post [here](https://opensource.com/article/18/7/node-js-interactive-cli).